kilofox/kohana/modules/image/guide/image/using.md

 ## Creating Instance

 [Image::factory()] creates an instance of the image object and prepares it for manipulation.
-It accepts the `filename` as an arguement and an optional `driver` parameter.
+It accepts the `filename` as an argument and an optional `driver` parameter.
 When `driver` is not specified, the default driver `GD` is used.

 ~~~
 // Uses the image from upload directory